News May 16, 2019

 Q6:

-Do you have a training and orientation program for new and young workers?
+Do you have an orientation, training and supervision program for new

 You answered: [220]